 (c) retain such register for a period of 3 years and all invoices, account sales and other records of the sales conducted for a period of 12 months after the date of the transaction recorded and hold them available for the purposes of section 28.

-Penalty: $500.
+Penalty for this subsection: a fine of $10 000.

 (3) The provisions of section 28 apply, subject to this section, to any records relating to a sale of stock by auction, and any member of the police force of the State or inspector appointed under the Biosecurity and Agriculture Management Act 2007, shall be deemed to be a person duly authorised in writing for the purposes of subsection (1) of that section relation to the records of any sale of stock by auction.